Health Leave

 Financial support

-Financial support is not available to a student on a health leave.
+Financial support is not available to a student on health leave.
 By policy, “Students returning from approved health leave of absence within the four-year window are guaranteed any financial support remaining from their original offer of admission modified by any written changes to the financial commitment made prior to the health leave of absence, although the specific duties associated with that support may be adjusted and the return shall be timed to coincide with normal funding cycles.”
 Note: For U.S. citizens with educational loans, the repayment grace period starts the date the loans become active.

 Cornell access